TJ DraperSenior Software Engineer. Reformed Presbyterian (baptize yo babies). Crazy CREC nutcase (feed yo babies). Deacon. Conservative libertarian.

 This site originated as a Blogspot blog1 back in 2005 just a couple months before Rachel and I were married.
 I wanted a place to post pictures, write thoughts about things, and generally anything I find interesting.
-I also started wanting to get more familiar with web design and things.
-I ended up hacking the theme of that blog to death.
+I also started wanting to get more familiar with building for the web.
+In the end, I hacked that that blog to death.

 With the upgrade to ExpressionEngine 2, EllisLab killed the free for non-commercial use ExpressionEngine Core.
 I like free software if it’s good, but I also understand the need for good software to be paid for.
 So I bit the bullet and purchased ExpressionEngine 2.

-This site remained and ExpressionEngine 2 site long after EE 3, 4, 5, 6, and now 7 came out.
+This site remained an ExpressionEngine 2 site long after EE 3, 4, 5, 6, and now 7 came out.
 It was time to do something.

 Over the years, as I’ve started writing more and more custom software, and using more and different/interesting tools, I’ve used EE less and less (though I still love it and write add-ons for it).
 And I just haven’t been publishing to this site (since 2015, until this new iteration in November of 2022) because it just felt like a pain and a slog to log into such an old control panel.

 So in this iteration of the site, I’ve gone to a statically generated site, not a database CMS.